SEC501: Advanced Security Essentials - Enterprise Defender

 • Decode and analyze packets using various tools to identify anomalies and improve network defenses

-• Understand how the adversary compromises systems and how to respond to attacks using the six-step incident handling process
+• Understand how the adversary compromises systems and how to respond to attacks using a six-step incident handling process

 • Perform penetration testing against an enterprise to determine vulnerabilities and points of compromise

-• Use various tools to identify and remediate malware across your enterprise
+• Use various tools to identify and analyze malware across your enterprise

-SEC501 Features 25 Lab Exercises That Will Show You How To
+SEC501 Features 25 Labs That Will Show You How To

 • Build a defensible network architecture by auditing router configurations, launching successful attacks against them, hardening devices to withstand those same attacks, and using active defense tools to detect an attack and generate an alert